pretalx/pretalx-orcid/README.rst

 ORCID integration
 ==========================

+**This pretalx plugin is not currently maintained.** Please get in touch if you have interest in maintaining it or sponsoring maintenance.

 This is a plugin for `pretalx`_, connecting pretalx users with ORCID.
 It adds an additional, non-mandatory step in the CfP process, allowing submitters to connect their ORCID account with their pretalx account.